Chapter 2 - Parolees

 Officers should consider and weigh positive and negative factors when conducting the discretionary analysis for employment authorization for parolees.
 A nonexclusive, nonbinding list of factors are reflected in the table below which officers may use at their discretion.

 The officer should examine the totality of the evidence, weighing the positive and negative factors in each case, and determine whether a favorable exercise of discretion is warranted to grant work authorization.
-Examples of serious negative factors based on the table above include, but are not limited to an alien who has:
+Examples of serious negative factors based on the table above include, but are not limited to a noncitizen who has:

 A final order of removal or who is subject to reinstatement of such an order;

 Been convicted of an aggravated felony;